bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/Resources/Git-Commands.md

 There are other distributed version control systems that are widely used, for example Mercurial.
 Instead of typing `git` before commands, you would use `hg` for this version control system.
 The three most popular [DVCS (Distributed Version Control Systems)](https://www.atlassian.com/blog/software-teams/version-control-centralized-dvcs#:~:text=Distributed%20Version%20Control,-In%20the%20past&text=The%20three%20most%20popular%20of,on%20their%20own%20hard%20drive.) are Mercurial, Git, and Bazaar.
 Here, we will solely focus on Git.

-## What is GitHub

-GitHub is a cloud-based platform where you can store, share, and work together with others to write code.

-Storing your code in a "repository" on GitHub allows you to:

-- Showcase or share your work.
-- Track and manage changes to your code over time.
-- Let others review your code, and make suggestions to improve it.
-- Collaborate on a shared project, without worrying that your changes will impact the work of your collaborators before you're ready to integrate them.
-- Collaborative working, one of GitHub’s fundamental features, is made possible by the open-source software, Git, upon which GitHub is built.

-There are other code management platforms that rely on git such as GitLab.
-But GitHub is the most popular, with over 56 million users worldwide.

 ## Creating your own Organizations and Repositories